kloimhardt/clj-tiles/README.md

 * Add as main calculation engine JAX + Python
 * Contribute to the interdisciplinary field of cognitive science with a study to assess the efficacy of the lectures

-A long-term research goal is the improvement of non-verbal plot building of the visual tutorials.

 External links: [Cognitive Science](https://en.wikipedia.org/wiki/From_Bacteria_to_Bach_and_Back), [JAX](https://jax.readthedocs.io), [Python](https://www.python.org)

 ## Gain Competence